kaorusha/note/develope_ROS1_PX4_autopilot.md

 #### lidar scanner will tilt and scan the body itself when simulation with gazebo
 This is caused by bending of the fixed link between lidar scanner and the body.
 To eliminate the bending of the link, use a lower moment of inertia of lidar scanner and a gentle acceleration in motion.
 #### [ WARN] [1563590145.137041656]: Off Map 1.159504, -3.989272
-Set lasger size for the local_cost_map.
+Set larger size for the local_cost_map.
 The message is telling the simulating step is outside the costmap.
 #### [ERROR] [1634285684.713884704]: FCU: Failsafe enabled: No manual control stick input
 Set `COM_RCL_EXCEPT` to 3 to allow arm, takeoff mission, and offboard mode.
 #### Collision Prevention
 For `position mode`, set `MPC_POS_MODE` to 3 or 0 to enable collision prevention.
 Also note the FOV as this [post](https://discuss.px4.io/t/px4-vision-collision-prevention-feature-seems-not-to-work/23476).
 # Mission Mode
-If the simulation reject to excute the mission, check the following params:
+If the simulation reject to execute the mission, check the following params:
 `EKF2_AID_MASK` including GPS, because this mode does not support local NED frame as the [doc](https://docs.px4.io/master/en/flight_modes/mission.html) said.
 And currently the PX4 and mavros vision estimate only support mavlink topic [VISION_POSITION_ESTIMATE](https://mavlink.io/en/messages/common.html#VISION_POSITION_ESTIMATE) in local coordinate.
 `NAV_ACC_RAD` is adjusted with the takeoff height.
 The firmware code now requires height has to be larger than the radius by 1 meter, or shows the following error:
 ```sh